evought/VCard-Tools/README.md

 I am doing most of my development on a Intel-based Fedora Linux 20 workstation and the Continuous Integration server regularly tests the code in a clean Ubuntu Linux environment.

+NOTE: I have found that in order to get composer working on a bare Linux Mint 18 install (php7 already present), I had to install php-dom (a PHP extension) and the composer packages. php-xdebug is needed for unit testing:

+	$ sudo apt-get install php-dom php-xdebug composer

+TIP: It is best *not* to install other php packages via apt on Linux Mint/Ubuntu in order to let composer itself manage the versions, matching them correctly to whatever version of this library you happen to be using.
+That way you can use multiple versions of dependencies simultaneously and independently if necessary.

 # Including Via Composer #